AlenaNik/chess-game/README.md

 # Shogi Game Homework
 ![Image description](https://i.ibb.co/N9mwxjT/e756e525cd5bde1a15e4d4d374ce2122.gif)

-## Run
-Donwload a repository and open in any browser or codepen https://codepen.io/AlenaNik/pen/xxbKmZM

 ## Description
 ```
 Of Japanese origins, Shogi is played on a 9 by 9 board, and the object is to capture the opponent's king.